 - 1 cup tapioca flour

-Is a wheat allergy the same as having Celiac Disease or gluten intolerance?
+Is a wheat allergy the same as having celiac disease or gluten intolerance?

 How can I tell if I have outgrown my allergy to wheat?

 Up to 65% of children who have an allergy to wheat will outgrow their allergy by the age of twelve.
 Be sure to talk with your health care provider(s) about the status of your food allergy to learn if there are signs that you might be outgrowing it.
-Your HCP will be able to check skin and blood tests to detect whether or not the allergy is resolving.
+Your health care provider will be able to check skin and blood tests to detect whether or not the allergy is resolving.